Buddhism and Evolution – Aggañña Sutta (DN 27)

 2. Following is a summary:

 (i).
-The universe has no traceable beginning, just like for life; see “Origin of Life.”
+The universe has no traceable beginning, just like life; see “Origin of Life.”

 (vi).
 Not all 31 realms get destroyed when our Solar system blows up at the end of a mahā kappa.
-Higher lying Brahma worlds (where there is very little “destructible matter”) survive.
-That is where all living beings on this Earth end up before the destruction of the Earth.
+Higher-lying Brahma worlds (where there is very little “destructible matter”) survive. Ābhassara Brahma realm is one of the surviving Brahma realms where all living beings on this Earth end up before the destruction of the Earth.

 (ix).
 Then the life on Earth evolves to other lifeforms too.
 That is a “reverse evolution” compared to the “theory of evolution” currently accepted by science.
 After billions of years, the realms below the Ābhassara Brahma realm will be destroyed again to be re-formed after billions of more years.
 That cycle will keep repeating.